This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Over medium heat, add salmon to a large non-stick or carbon steel pan, leaving space between pieces to sear.
-Adjusting heat to medium-medium high to sear on first side for about 2 minutes till a nice caramelization forms on the outside.
+• Over medium-high heat, add salmon to a large non-stick skillet, leaving space between pieces.
+(If you need to work in batches, set a plate with a paper towel next to the pan.)
+Sear for about 2 minutes without touching until a nice caramelization forms on the outside.
 Don't mess with the salmon or move it around, or it may stick and not sear properly.
+(An alternative is to cook this in an air fryer at 400F for 7-9 minutes).
+Use tongs to flip salmon to the other side and cook another 1-2 minutes till cooked through.

 Notes